-The Financial Sanctions Implementation Unit (FSIU): Utilizing the formal FSIU Compliance Reporting Form to detail the nature of the frozen assets and the identity of the designated person.
+Financial Sanctions Implementation Unit (FSIU): Utilizing the formal FSIU Compliance Reporting Form to detail the nature of the frozen assets and the identity of the designated person.

-The Bermuda Monetary Authority (BMA): Notifying the regulator of the implemention of the freeze as part of GSCX’s digital asset business licensing obligations.
+Bermuda Monetary Authority (BMA): Notifying the regulator of the implementation of the freeze as part of GSCX’s digital asset business licensing obligations.

+How about the UAE?

 U.S. Reporting (Office of Foreign Asset Controls)